Paper Straws / 2021

 Paper Straws was first greenlit by The Roundhouse following a successful pitch to their Last Word Film Fund in December 2019.
 Originally planned to shoot in March 2020, a certain virus prevented the production from going ahead.
 Over the next 12 months, the project was restarted 6 additional times, only to be derailed by Covid restrictions each time.
 During this period, the crew continually dropped off and needed to be replaced, everchanging lockdown restrictions requiring constant revisions to the production plan, and even the lead actor eventually became unavailable due to a move to the US.

-In March 2021, it was finally shot and was screened at The Roundhouse's Last Word Festival.
-It is now just starting its festival circuit.
+In March 2021, it was finally shot and was screened at The Roundhouse's Last Word Festival and Beeston Film Festival.

 Paper Straws tackles the all-too-real problem of corporate greenwashing, the practice of using fig-leaf eco-reforms to distract from wider environmental devastation.
 It also explores the reality of most young people entering the workforce, trying to uphold their values without compromising their future.